toshi0607/Go-FAQ-Japanese-Edition/original.md

 the garbage collection overhead dramatically by using the language well;
 see the article about
 [profiling\
-Go programs](https://blog.golang.org/2011/06/profiling-go-programs.html) for a worked example, including a demonstration of Go's profiling tools.
+Go programs](https://blog.golang.org/2011/06/profiling-go-programs.html) for a worked example, including a demonstration of Go’s profiling tools.